Foly93/T38DrugDB/README.md

-# T38DrugDB - ZINC20 Filtered Compound Database
+# T38DrugDB - Medicinally Relevant Compounds in the ZINC20

 The database lives at:
 - [Zenodo](doi.org/10.5281/zenodo.17410437) (Large data files)